keanudv/Web-Scraping-Program/README.md

 </ol>
 <br>
 <h3>Example</h3>
-<p>For the Costco webpage, you need to obtain the URL, product name tag and class, and the price tag and class by inspecting the HTML code.</p>
+<p>For the Costco webpage, you need to obtain the URL, product name tag and class, and product price tag and class by inspecting the HTML code.</p>
 <br>
-<P>Once you have that information, you can call the scrape_data() function as pass those values as parameters</P>
+<P>Once you have that information, you can call the scrape_data() function as pass those values as parameters (see the code below).</P>
 <br>
 scrape_data(
         url="https://www.costco.com/diet-nutrition.html",
         name_tag="span",